 The safety and well-being of billions of people depends on infrastructure systems that can deliver critical functions and services that can provide, protect or connect us - whatever the future has in store.

-Presently we don’t routinely design, deliver and operate for resilience.
-Moreover, the world is increasingly volatile, uncertain, complex and ambiguous.
+We don’t routinely design, deliver and operate for resilience, but the world is increasingly volatile, uncertain, complex and ambiguous.
 Infrastructure is operating in an environment that is changing due to globalisation, urbanisation and demographic changes.

 We define the critical functions of infrastructure as the ability to sustain societal needs through protecting, connecting and/or providing essential services.